Download maps at the bottom of this page.

 As you move north and east through the Kinney Run Open Space toward Highway 6 Dakota Ridge is another prominent ridge running north-south: it is the high ridge with the power pylon and is also known as Eagle Ridge.
 Eagle Ridge contains the abandoned Santa Fe clay mine – evidenced by the white “trenches” now only visible from the Hwy 6 side of the Ridge.
 At the location of the retention pond along Kinney Run Trail, Dakota Ridge disappears abruptly, only to re-emerge in North Golden.
 This is the result of a long dormant geological fault.
 To the south of I-70, the Dakota Ridge is known as “Dinosaur Ridge,” and it contains fossil dinosaur footprints of international renown.

 As a result of the generally steady water source, the shading provided by the steep ridges and the foothills, the mix of mature vegetation, the separation from automobile traffic activity, and the controlled human access provided by the paved trail, many parts of the Kinney Run valley are rich in wildlife that can be viewed easily from that trail.

-Kinney Run is an official “eBird Hotspot” (ebird.org/hotspot/L3664908) with 101 species identified by observation. eBird is managed by the Cornell Lab of Ornithology and is the world’s largest biodiversity-related citizen science project, with more than 100 million bird sightings contributed each year by eBird contributors around the world.
+Kinney Run is an official “eBird Hotspot” (ebird.org/hotspot/L3664908) with well over 100 species identified by observation. eBird is managed by the Cornell Lab of Ornithology and is the world’s largest biodiversity-related citizen science project, with more than 100 million bird sightings contributed each year by eBird contributors around the world.

 The rich vegetation serves as both an early spring and extended autumn food source for the local Elk herd.
 Mating ritual competitions can often be observed here in the fall, and the area has been a consistent calving ground because of the dense brush thickets.